Poketh/Poketh/README.md

 # Poketh
-PokETH Contracts, Info, and Utilities
+Poketh Contracts, Info, and Utilities

 ## What is it?